iannnop/frontend-challenges/README.md

 - [Modern CSS Solutions](https://moderncss.dev/) - Reference for modern best practices with css
 - [React Tutorial App](https://react-tutorial.app/) - The free practice problems to learn the basics of React help reinforce my understanding of React
-- [JavaScriptMastery](https://www.youtube.com/c/JavaScriptMastery) - I learned some naming conventions for CSS like the BEM methodology, which helped me get over slumps of not knowing what classname to use, and I followed how he declared variables for colors and fonts.
+- [JavaScriptMastery](https://www.youtube.com/c/JavaScriptMastery) - I learned some naming conventions for CSS like the BEM methodology, which helped me get over slumps of not knowing what classname to use, and I also liked how he declared variables for colors and fonts.

 ## Author
   Ian Wu